Dáire Hughes: Political career

 He was co-opted onto Newry and Mourne District Council for Sinn Féin.
 In 2014, Hughes was chosen by the party to become the youngest-ever and last mayor of the council.
 He failed to be elected at the 2014 Newry, Mourne and Down District Council election to the new council.

 Hughes served as a political advisor to the Sinn Féin team in the European Parliament, working on the Civil Liberties, Justice and Home Affairs Committee and the Delegation for relations with Palestine.
-Following the 2015 British General Election, he focused on the work of the Constitutional Affairs Committee, charting the impending Brexit referendum.
+Following the 2015 United Kingdom general election, he focused on the work of the Constitutional Affairs Committee, charting the impending Brexit referendum.

-Following the end of the 2014-2019 mandate, Hughes took up a position within Sinn Féin majoring on the growing debate on Irish unity.
+Following the end of the 2014–2019 mandate, Hughes took up a position within Sinn Féin majoring on the growing debate on Irish unity.
 In early 2020, he was appointed Leas Ard Runaí (Deputy General Secretary) of Sinn Féin.

-2024-present
+2024–present

 In May 2024, Sinn Féin announced that Hughes would run in the 2024 United Kingdom general election, to succeed retiring Sinn Féin politician Mickey Brady as the Member of Parliament (MP) for Newry and Armagh.

 Hughes won the seat with 22,299 votes, a majority of 15,493.
 Hughes received 2,012 more votes than Brady received in the previous election.
 In line with Sinn Féin's long standing policy of abstentionism, he has not taken his seat in Westminster.